Food Stamps – Food Stamps Eligibility | Food Stamps Benefits By States

 Food Stamps Program

 Food Stamps are gotten as benefits from a federal program in the country.
-The Food Stamps program is currently called SNAP.
+The program is currently called SNAP.
 SNAP means the Supplemental Nutrition Assistance Program.
-This program gives benefits like food benefits and medical care benefits to citizens mostly whose gross income is below the federal poverty line of the country.
+This program gives benefits like food benefits and medical care benefits to citizens whose gross income is below the federal poverty line of the country.

 This program provides food-purchasing assistance to low-income people and also to no-income people.
-The United States Department of Agriculture (USDA) administered this program as a federal aid to citizens under the Food and Nutrition Service (FNS).
-The aid is to distribute benefits through specific departments of states in the United States of America. so far, the program has grown to be one of the biggest nutrition program ever administered by the Food and Nutrition Service, FNS.
+The United States Department of Agriculture (USDA) administered this program as federal aid to citizens under the Food and Nutrition Service (FNS).
+The aid is to distribute benefits through specific departments of states in the United States of America. so far, the program has grown to be one of the biggest nutrition programs ever administered by the Food and Nutrition Service, FNS.

 Initially, the program only gave out these stamps to benefactors which can be used to buy food items.
 The stamps were orange and blue stamps mostly in times of crisis, wars, or a pandemic.
 The orange stamps could be used to purchase any kind of food item from the designated stores and retailers and the blue stamp could be used to buy food that has been determined by the department to be surplus.